logo

 When building a subscription based application, you will commonly need to restrict access to certain routes to users that have an active subscription.
 For example, you may not want to let a user create a project if they are not subscribed to a billing plan.
-For that reason, Spark provides a convenient subscription verification middleware that you may register with your application.
+For that reason, Spark provides a convenient subscription verification middleware that you may assign to your application's routes.

 use Spark\Http\Middleware\VerifyBillableIsSubscribed;